Excel VBA: Set Print Area for Multiple Ranges (5 Examples)

 Breakdown of the Code

-• After that, I set PrintArea for the multiple ranges and then printed out the specified range using the With statement property.
+• We set PrintArea for the multiple ranges and then print out the specified range using the With statement property.

 The printing will automatically begin.
-You will see the following table in the printed output.
+The following table will appear in the printed output.

 Output: Print Multiple Ranges from Active Sheet On Same Page